BelT26/RDFC/README.md

 ## Bugs and Challenges
+Linking to specific sections of a page[linking](https://engineertodeveloper.com/a-better-way-to-route-back-to-a-section-ids-in-django/)

 ## Testing

 ### Automated Tests
-Tests to check that the first name is required on the sign up form and the password is at least 8 characters passed
+Tests to check that all fields are required on the sign up form and the password is at least 8 characters passed.

 ### Manual Tests
 Tested that the sign up form worked manually and that new members were created.
-No message explaining that a longer password is required if a user enters a password that is less than 7 characters.
+No message explaining that a longer password is required if a user enters a password that is less than 8 characters.

 ## Deployment

+## Credits

 ## Future Development Possibilities